-- A Complete set of five standard letter templates, which can be easily modified for your tournament’s needs
+- A set of five standard tournament letter templates

 Golf Tournament Planner and Checklist

-Many golfers that participate in charity events are not serious golfers and want to enjoy themselves and relax on the course.
-That’s why games, raffles and contents are a big part of a successful fundraising golf tournament.
-They serve two purposes – adding to the fun and ensuring your golfers come back next year, while adding significantly to your bottom line.
+Many golfers who participate in charity events are not serious golfers and want to enjoy themselves and relax on the course.
+That’s why games, fundraising raffles, and contents are a big part of a successful fundraising golf tournament.
+They serve two purposes – adding to the fun and ensuring your golfers come back next year while adding significantly to your bottom line.
 Here are some ideas to incorporate into your charity tournaments:

 - Hole in One Contests – A popular contest to offer during a charity golf tournament is a grand prize for a “Hole-in-One”.
 Your organization can advertise an extravagant grand prize such as $10,000 or a new car and entice some more serious golfers to come and play for your cause and a chance to win big.
 In the rare instance that someone does hit a hole-in-one, be sure to use hole-in-one insurance.
-Read more on Understanding Hole in One Insurance.
+Get a hole in one insurance quote.

-- Longest Drive and Other Contests – golfers will pay a special entry fee to be included in these contests and will be eligible to win a variety of great prizes such as: rounds of golf, specialized golf balls, gift certificates, golf shirts, and items donated by your tournament sponsors.
+- Longest Drive and Other Contests – golfers will pay a special entry fee to be included in golf contests and be eligible to win a variety of great prizes such as rounds of golf, specialized golf balls, gift certificates, golf shirts, and items donated by your tournament sponsors.

 - Silent and Live Auctions – Hosting a charity auction are a great way to raise money for your organization and community.
-Procuring desirable auction items is key to your success, so DoJiggy offers one of a kind travel packages for your Silent and Live Auctions.
+Procuring desirable auction items is key to your success, so DoJiggy offers one of a kind travel packages for your silent and live auction fundraisers.

-- Sponsor Tees – If your golfers are playing 18 holes of golf, you have 18 opportunities to sell tee sponsorships.
-Many of these sponsors would love to do more than just have their sponsor sign displayed at their hole.
-Why not allow them to setup a table with information and free samples of their products for your golfers to enjoy?
+- Sponsor Tees – If your golfers are playing 18 holes, you have 18 opportunities to sell tee sponsorships.
+Many of these sponsors would love to do more than just display their sponsor sign at their hole.
+Why not allow them to set up a table with information and free samples of their products for your golfers to enjoy?
 Some sponsors may wish to provide free drinks to draw golfers to their table.

 Golf Tournament Templates